 To his name was added the Gaelic epithet 'Forranach' meaning the destoyer.
 Contemporary chroniclers record of him that 'He was skilled in brandishing the sword and hurling the spear' and that he was ' A victorious warrior in battle.'
 He was the first to reign over the extent of land equivalent to modern Scotland.

 The King of Scots allied himself with Owen the Bald, the King of Strathclyde and together they burnt much of Northumbria.
-He defeated Earl Uhtred at Carham on the river Tweed.
-King Owen 'the Bald' of Strathclyde was klled in the battle and Malcolm made his grandson, Duncan, their King, naming him King of Cumbria.
+He defeated Earl Uhtred at the Battle of Carham on the river Tweed.
+Earl Uhtred was killed in the battle.
 Canute, the Danish king of England, appointed his brother-in-law, Eiríkr Hákonarson as Earl of Northumbria.
 Canute responded with alarm, sending an army north to deal with the troublesome Scots King and seized Lothian.

 Malcolm died on 25th November 1034.
 The Annals of Tigernach record that "Máel Coluim mac Cináeda, king of Scotland, the honour of all the west of Europe, died."
 John of Fordun states that Malcolm killed fighting bandits, The Prophecy of Berchán records that he died by violence, fighting "the parricides", suggested to be the sons of Máel Brigte of Moray.

-Tradition states that the Pictish stone now known as "Glamis 2"is actually King Malcolm's grave stone.
+Tradition states that the Pictish stone is now known as "Glamis 2" is King Malcolm's gravestone.
 The stone is formed by re-using a Bronze Age standing stone.
 Its dating is uncertain, with dates from the 8th century onwards having been suggested.
-An association with Malcolm has been proposed on the basis of the iconography of the carvings
+An association with Malcolm has been proposed based on the iconography of the carvings

 Malcolm left no sons and named his grandson, Duncan I, son of his daughter Bethoc, as his successor.